 A cross-registration privilege exists for students who register for General Fund courses at multiple colleges within the state system of higher education.
 A student who has proof of payment for the maximum full-time tuition at their "home" institution is exempt from further charges at a state university, the University of Connecticut, or another community college.
 A student who has paid the tuition and fees of a part-time student at their "home" institution and registers for additional courses at another college shall not exceed the amount charged for a full-time student, if the student's combined registration at both institutions would classify them as a full-time student.
 If you are a financial aid recipient and you are attending another higher education institution at the same time, please see the Financial Aid office.
 This exchange privilege is offered on a space-available basis only.
+Connecticut Community College students can register any time during inperson registration.
 All students interested in this special cross-registration plan should contact the Registrar's office.